HuakunShen/polymarket-kit/examples/gamma/README.md

 # Gamma API Examples

-This directory contains examples for using the Polymarket Gamma API Go client.
+This directory contains examples for using the Polymarket Gamma API Go and Python clients.

 ## Files